fabric-testbed/Authz/README.md

 FABRIC policies require many different attributes to make decisions.
 This document provides up-to-date list of attributes required across all policies (Orchestrator, AM or others).

 Some of the attributes are standard XACML attributes, some are specific to FABRIC.
+A JSON [template](policies/alfa/Requests/orchestrator-request-template.json) of a request with all attributes present is available.

 #### Resource Attributes